How to Start a Blog in 2018 (Beginner Friendly With Images and Video)

 Blogger.com launched in 1999 and WordPress launched in 2003, blogging has certainly stood the test of time and proven that it isn’t a passing trend.
 Today, blogging is still very popular, the fact it is still popular almost 20 years after it started is testimant to this; 20 years in internet years is a very long time indeed.

 The barriers to getting online are vanishing, and 2018 sees inspiring bloggers being able to gain access to some of the best products and services available.
-Not only will these products help you easily get started online with your very own blog, they have become very affordable and within reach of budget constrained start-ups and freelancers.
+Not only will these products help you to easily get started online with your very own blog, they have become very affordable and within reach of budget constrained start-ups and freelancers.

 Now, if you don’t have 15 minutes to spare and would prefer that your site is set-up for you, with a bespoke design and optimised for the search engines, then be sure to contact me using the link below, so we can discuss your project.

 I wanted to create the sort of post that I wish was available to me when I was starting out.

 I want to help as many people as I can to get started online and earning an income from doing something they are passionate about.

 I wanted to put everything in a single post so that it can be bookmarked and become a great resource and reference post.

 I wanted the post to be comprehensive enough that you are not left with more questions or not knowing what to do next.
 Being a freelancer, or a business owner, is very time-consuming, so I wanted you to be able to set up your site in as little time as possible; you literally could have your site up in the next 15 minutes.